smoynes/elsie/docs/TUTORIAL.md

 get an idea what it is going to do.

 ```
-;;; countdown.asm : a program for a tutorial that counts down to blast off
+;;; COUNTDOWN.asm : a program for a tutorial that counts down to blast off
 ;;; Inputs: R0 is the address of counter.

     .ORIG   x3000               ; Start at the beginning of user-space memory.